NuruNabiyev/SecureChat2020/README.md

 Section 1 on the architecture already displayed a few types of communication.
 The above figure applies the required cryptography scheme to each communication type.
 The legend shows which type is being used between the components.

+### Hybrid Encryption
 First, the hybrid encryption scheme between client and worker is discussed.
 A hybrid encryption scheme is implemented by generating a symmetric key and symetrically encrypting the message.
-Then, the recipient's public key is used to encrypt the symmetric key, after which the encrypted message and the encrypted symmetric key are sent to the recipient.
+Then, the recipient's public key (obtained from the TTP) is used to encrypt the symmetric key, after which the encrypted message and the encrypted symmetric key are sent to the recipient.
 This overcomes the fact that RSA can only encrypt limited-size messages, creates some overhead in size after encryption and thus can be relatively expensive on small architectures.
+This type of encryption will be used for client to server or client to client communication.

+### Asymmetric Encryption
 Secondly, the asymmetric encryption scheme should be discussed.
 The reason that asymmetric encryption is chosen here, is because the key communication is mostly fixed and only has to make sure that the returned key by the TTP (or client/server) cannot be replaced or modified in transit.

+### No Encryption
 Thirdly, some communication channels have no encryption.
 This is regarding the database connection and server/worker connection.
 This communication is not done through the transmission of data, hence, there is no encryption required for data in transit.
 The workers are merely forked child processes of the server and the database is accessed directly through SQL queries.

+### Database Security
+While data has to be secured in transit, it also has to be secured in rest.
+Or at least the sensitive parts of the data.
+This is why the sensitive information in the database, such as passwords, should be salted and hashed with the SHA-256 algorithm.
+We refrain from using slow hashes because we are of opinion that salting in combination with the SHA-256 algorithm is sufficient security and does not need the performance overhead of a slow hash.

+### Sender Verification
+It is important to ensure the confidentiality and integrity of a message, but sometimes, the sender has to be verified as well.
+This can be done using signature verification (not shown in the figure).
+Before sending the message, the sender hashes the message and encrypts it with their private key.
+Then, the message (including the digital signature) is sent to the recipient, who may verify the sender by hashing the obtained message and decrypting the signature with the recipients public key.
+If the resulting hashes match, the sender is verified.
+This is implemented for all client to client communication.